What is Project Planning?

-Using the above information, it is possible to calculate project schedule and budget and to learn when each activity must be done, when any resource is required and how it will be used, and when and what money is required for project financing.
+Using the above information, it is possible to calculate project schedule and budget.
+And to learn when each activity must be in operation, when any resource is required and how it will be used, and when and what money is required for project financing.

-If project stakeholders are satisfied with the calculated project schedule and budget, these can be accepted as the project baseline.
+If project stakeholders are ok with the project schedule and budget, these can be the project baseline.

-Now it is necessary to determine future communications: who will be authorized and responsible for project information updating, at what intervals it must be updated, who will get what reports, how changes will be managed, and how project archives will be stored.
+Now it is necessary to determine future communications.
+Who will have the authority to be responsible for project information updating?
+And at what intervals we will update them, who will get what reports, how changes will work, and how we store project archives.

 Projects are unique and therefore our estimates of activity duration and cost, resource productivity, material costs, and other project parameters cannot be accurate but we can estimate their ranges (optimistic, expected, and pessimistic values).